mentionthewar/A-Frame/README.md

   <td> yavapai </td>
 </table>

-Save vr-test2.htm and refresh (F5) the page in the browser.
+4. Save vr-test2.htm and refresh (F5) the page in the browser.
+Maybe try a few of these until you find one you like.

-4. Maybe try a few of these until you find one you like.
+<h3> Adding objects </h3>

 <h2> Useful A-frame tutorials and resources </h2>
 <ul>